Jenny (Studio Killers song): Music video

 The music video for the song was released on 24 December 2015, as a Christmas gift to fans and was animated by Eliza Jäppinen.
 The music video features Chubby Cherry and Jenny driving to a dance club.
-Once they are there Chubby Cherry posts “(Jenny’s Boyfriend’s) head is small."
+Once they are there Chubby Cherry posts "(Jenny's Boyfriend's) head is small."
 Once this happens, Cherry tells Jenny that they should be lovers and soon they run away together.
-In this video, Cherry didn't sing during the video except for the bridge.
+In this video, Cherry did not sing during the video except for the bridge.

 A lyric video was released 5 years later in 2020.
 It shows the lyrics in a Messages-like app with the lyrics written to Cherry's account.

 Accolades

 Personnel

 Credits from liner notes of Studio Killers: